Welcome to the home page of guitarist Steve Khan!

-As February of 2013 arrived, it was with great pleasure that we offered Steve Grossman's fantastic solo that appeared on the 1971 Miles Davis album, A TRIBUTE TO JACK JOHNSON(Columbia).
+As February of 2013 arrived, it was with great pleasure that we offered Steve Grossman's fantastic solo on "Right Off" that appeared on the 1971 Miles Davis album, A TRIBUTE TO JACK JOHNSON(Columbia).
 This 3-minute plus exploration of what one can do over a static Bb7(sus) chord, when accompanied by: Herbie Hancock, John McLaughlin, Michael Henderson and Billy Cobham, gives cause for great thought and study.
 If you haven't heard this before, pay special attention to it now!!!